 Travel Checks are bad money advice.
 Travel Checks are something from the dinosaurs era.
 Don’t even consider buying them for your next trip to Spain: absolutely no one will take them as payment, because only the holder can exchange them again into real money.
 Plus most banks refuse to change them anyway.
 You’ll have a real hard time finding a place that accepts changing them, and you are likely to end up paying an outrageous amount of money in commissions for such transaction.

-But wait!
+AND BONUS!
 What about cash?
-Share this post and we’ll tell our tips to travel with money safely:
+These are our tips to travel with money safely

 Cash.
 Use your credit cards for most payments, and just carry a small amount of cash (20 to 50 euro per person per day) for small payments such as taxi rides or cheap purchases.
 Leave the rest of the money in your hotel safe, and please travel safely: check out our safety and money travel tips to avoid being scammed or pick pocketed.
 Also, avoid bringing your home currency: no one in Barcelona will accept to be paid in USD, and you’ll end up wasting your time figuring out where to get the best exchange rate, plus you’ll eventually be charged a lot of commissions (if you don’t have any other option, then chose any bank but avoid tourist exchange points: they are all tourist traps).
 It’s way easier (and often a better deal) to get money from a cash machine with your credit card than having to exchange international currency.

 So what about you?
 Head to the comments below and tells us: any other travel money advice you’d like to share with us?